Editorial Policies

 When preparing a proposal for submission (via the journal’s online system), we ask authors to address the following prompts, keeping total word count to 500 words:

-• How do you propose to explore this focus in your manuscript?
-In your answer, you may point to things such as key concepts or literature, methodological approach, use of data, lessons learnt, engaged writing strategy (including multi-modal forms).
+- How do you propose to explore this purpose/focus in your manuscript?
+You may point to things such as key concepts or relevant literature, methodological approach, results and actions taken, lessons learnt, implications, engaged writing strategy (including multimodality).

 Reviews